To retire in Portugal means elevating your lifestyle for the years that matter most! Here’s our complete guide.

 You can even explore the Golden Visa and see if it works better for you.
 To apply for this, you need to invest at least €500,000 in Portugal.
 There are many ways to do so, and the most popular one for now is the Investment Funds route.

-How is the healthcare for retirees in Portugal?
+How is the healthcare and private health insurance for retirees in Portugal?

 It’ll interest you to know Portugal boasts a reliable and accessible healthcare system, with up-to-date facilities for a reasonable price.
 The healthcare has both public and private options, with the former being largely free.